 Top 8 Prague Things to Do With Kids

-Adult travelers will be fascinated by Medieval architecture as well as find numerous places to entertain kids.
+Adult travelers will be fascinated by the Medieval architecture as well as find numerous places to entertain kids.
 But all these charming buildings with spires, cobbled streets and bridges can be hard to visit with kids in tow.
 Moreover, families should certainly be aware that there is a lot of walking involved in Prague and most kids will soon get tired.
 So baby carriage or stroller will come in handy.

 There is also a permanent exhibition that tells about the invention and history of home appliances as well as the history of television.
-In a nearby television center everyone can try his hand at TV hosting or operating the camera.
+In a nearby television center, everyone can try one’s hand at TV hosting or operating the camera.
 Open daily except Mondays from 9.00 a.m. to 5.30 p.m.
 Ticket price is 8 USD.
-The closest underground station is Hradcanska on line A, or Vltavska on line C.
+The closest underground station is Hradcanska on line A or Vltavska on line C.

 Prague has its traditional amusement park (Zabavni park), which kids of any age usually like so much.
-Ferris wheel, racetrack (autodraha), roller coaster (horska draha) and a classic cave of fear (strasidelny hrad) await you there.
+Ferris wheel, race track (autodraha), roller coaster (horska draha) and a classic cave of fear (strasidelny hrad) await you there.
 The park is open from 14.00 to 20.00 on weekdays, from 10.00 on weekends.
-The price per one ride from $1 to $3 USD.
+The price per one ride from 1 to 3 USD.

 The Czech Republic has long been known for its puppet theater tradition.
-Visit The National Marionette Theatre (Narodni divadlo marionette, Karlova, 12) to watch a play or listen to an opera.
+Visit The National Marionette Theatre (Narodni Divadlo marionette, Karlova, 12) to watch a play or listen to an opera.
 Tickets can be purchased at the theater box office from 10.00 a.m. to 8.00 p.m.